 Figure 3.
 Discussion and evaluating the software tool of the soil navigator with the Primary Productivity researcher and our SSC members.

-In October 2018 the LANDMARK Consortium together with the Stakeholder Steering Committee members conducted a second evaluation workshop for the soil navigator during the field exercise in a grassland and in cropland field of a farm in Denmark.
+In October 2018 the LANDMARK Consortium together with the Stakeholder Steering Committee members conducted a second evaluation workshop for the soil navigator during the field exercise in grassland and in cropland fields of a farm in Denmark.
 More info on the day here.

-Testing and evaluation of the Decision Support Tool (task 5.2)
+SECOND PHASE – Testing and evaluation of the SOIL NAVIGATOR Decision Support Tool (task 5.2)

 Figure 4.
 The Danish soil pedologist is explaining the characteristics of the soil and the farmer is sharing the information on the land use and soil management practices applied.